lkotan/lKotan/README.md

 ## Hi there, I'm a Frontend Developer !

 - 🔭 I'm currently actively looking for a job
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and React

 ### Connect with me: